-MUSC Culturally Sensitive Care: Addressing the Healthcare Needs of the LGBTQIA+ Community
+MUSC Culturally Sensitive Care: Addressing the Healthcare Needs of Hispanic/Latino Communities

 The Medical University of South Carolina embarked on a university-wide Diversity and Inclusion Strategic Plan in 2015.
 One of the major initiatives of this Plan was around Education and Training.
 While extensive efforts have been made in this area, feedback from the Fall 2017 MUSC College of Health Professions Diversity and Inclusion Survey and Focus Groups indicated that a need remains for more in-depth and comprehensive content that would be accessible to faculty, staff, and students available to both the University and MUSC Health.
 Additional feedback included that employees and students saw a need for more in-person offerings, discussion-based/interactive components, certification options, and content that would be easily integrated into traditional and online course settings.
 The MUSC Culturally Sensitive Care program was developed to address those needs in the Fall of 2018.